zenml-io/zenml/docs/book/getting-started/installation/m1-mac-installation.md

 Next, you need a way to run your terminal under rosetta so you can install the other dependencies later.
 There are two ways how you can do this.

-### Option 1: Start a Rosetta Terminal from Terminal
+### Option 1: Starting a Rosetta Terminal from Terminal

 One option to start a Terminal under Rosetta is to execute the following command: